November 25, 2016 |Last Updated On February 26, 2026 | By kinex-headless

 The wizardry world of Harry Potter awed every age group, especially teens.
 It wouldn’t be wrong to say that Hollywood mostly focuses on making PG-13 movies to cover a wide market.
 Producers sometimes need to think in monetary terms before green signaling a heavy budget for a movie.

 That’s how major Hollywood studios fund the films and even interfere in the creative process to see if things are going as planned.
-They don’t waste time in correcting the mistakes and scrap things that can give them R-rating.
+They don’t waste time correcting the mistakes and scrap things that can give them an R-rating.
 On 4 Nov 2015, Fantastic Beasts’ stills were made public.
-The film sensation started brewing from that very moment and fans flooded social media with their personal experiences of Harry Potter Movies and books.
+The film sensation started brewing from that very moment, and fans flooded social media with their personal experiences of Harry Potter Movies and books.

 We will try to unlock some of the secrets that made Harry Potter one of the most important, bankable and truly loved film franchises and What Marketing experts can learn from it.

-How the Story Begins?
+How does the Story Begins?

-The film is the first in a new film franchise; a new partnership between J.K.
+The film is the first in a new film franchise, a new partnership between J.K.
 Rowling and Warner Bros.
 Studios.

 Audience Factor